Inclement Weather Cancellations

 Depending on the season, preparing for outdoor play in Canada can mean anything from applying sunscreen to wear mittens and a hat.
 During winter, it’s important that children come to school prepared for the cold.
 Students should wear boots, mittens/gloves and hats and it’s a good idea to pack extra mittens, socks, etc. in case they are needed.

 Principals decide whether to send students outside for recess.
-HWDSB asks Principals to follow the City of Hamilton guideline that people stay inside when it’s at or below -15C, or -20C with wind chill.
+HWDSB asks Principals to follow the City of Hamilton guideline that people stay inside when it’s at or below -15C, or -20C with the wind chill.

 Once HWDSB has been notified of a heat event, information will be posted on our website and the following precautionary steps will be taken for students: Limit physical outdoor activities, ensure access to water, close drapes and blinds where possible, move students through cooler areas of the school and monitor students for symptoms of heat stress.